Updated Date : 09.03.2023

 View Top 10 Turkish Desserts Article

 If you love meat, the place to go is Kadinlar Pazari.
-The location is close to the Fatih Mosque and within walking distance to the Grand Bazaar.
-Here you can see a natural market that the items are generally brought from the Eastern side of Turkey, including meat.
+The location is close to the Fatih Mosque and within walking distance of the Grand Bazaar.
+Here you can see a natural market where the items are generally brought from the Eastern side of Turkey, including meat.
 There is a local dish called "Buryan," which means lamb cooked in Tandoori style.
 In addition, you can find honey, cheese, different kinds of natural soaps, dried fruits, different types of bread, and many more.

 Eminonu Fish Sandwich

 This is a classic in Istanbul.
 One of the most significant traditions of local Istanbul people is to come to Galata Bridge and have a fish sandwich, which is cooked in little boats just on the seashore.
 These guys are having a barbecue in tiny boats and preparing fish sandwiches with mackerel and onion salad.
-If you have fish, another must is the pickle juice.
+If you have fish, another must is pickle juice.
 To finish the meal you need the dessert which is just waiting for you in the same place.
 The total cost of this meal will be less than 5 dollars, but the experience is priceless.
 You will also experience the incredible fact that Turkish street food is not that expensive.